 Universal Health Care

-Obama reminds readers that ultraconservatives, the medical establishment, insurers and trade unions blocked progress on his health care legislation.
+Ultraconservatives, the medical establishment, insurers and trade unions blocked Obama’s progress on his health care legislation.
 Americans, Obama laments, pay more money for less health care than people in other developed countries.

 To be known.
 To be heard.
 To have one’s unique identity recognized and seen as worthy.
 It was a universal desire, I thought, as true for nations and peoples as it was for individuals.Barack Obama